oxidecomputer/windows-image-builder/README.md

 install and shut itself down, snapshots the disk, turns the snapshot into an image, and deletes everything temporary.
 What is left is the image, named after `--run`.

-Measured against a rack on the same network: **eighteen and a half minutes** -- ten uploading, six installing, two for sysprep and the shutdown.
+Measured against a rack on the same network, from an M5 Pro MacBook Pro with the image on its internal SSD: **eighteen and a half minutes** -- ten uploading, six installing, two for sysprep and the shutdown.
 The upload is the biggest part and the one that depends on where you are, so expect longer over a slow link and plan around that rather than around the install.
+The two ends of it that are yours -- building the 7 GiB image and reading it back to upload -- are disk-bound, so an external drive or a spinning disk adds minutes that have nothing to do with the rack.

 **If it stops — a laptop lid, a lost connection, a Ctrl-C — run exactly the same command again.** It works out what already exists on the rack and carries on from